|

 you see to the right (green square over purple background) in your favorite image

-editing program and manipulate it (in NX, use two colorize steps to produce it).
+editing program and manipulate it (in NX, use this

 The colors in this test image are very carefully chosen.
 The purple is RGB (255,0,255)